rotki/rotki/docs/usage_guide.rst

 Adding an external service API Key
 =====================================

-rotki relies on various external services for data such as historical crypto prices or EVM transactions.
+Rotki relies on various external services for data such as historical crypto prices or EVM transactions.
 To get that data some of these services require API keys.
 So you should go to their webpage, create a free account and generate an API key.
 Once this is done you can enter the API key in the section of the API keys page.

 .. image:: images/add_external_service.png
    :alt: Add API keys for an external service